arthurmco/familyline-testbed/README.md

 By default, it generates only a DEB file.
 To generate a RPM one, you need `rpmbuild`, and to add a `-DCPACK_GENERATOR=RPM` before the dot, in the first command

+Note that, unless you customize the `CMAKE_INSTALL_PREFIX`, it will install in the `/usr/local` directory

 ## Rewrite in Rust!

 Now it's opensource.
 This means **YOU CAN REWRITE, DAWG**